-We currently run research degrees in Social Anthropology, International Development, Geography, International Relations, Migration Studies, Human Rights and African Studies.
+We currently run research degrees in Social Anthropology, International Development, Geography, International Relations, Migration Studies and Human Rights.
 The School also houses a large number of interdisciplinary research centres that are keen to welcome and support doctoral researchers (see the end of this document for a full list).

-As your Director of Doctoral Studies in Global Studies, working alongside your departmental PhD convenors, I am available for help and guidance.
-Please email me at g.r.de-neve@sussex.ac.uk with your query or for an appointment.
+As your Director of Postgraduate Researchers (PGRs) in Global Studies, working alongside your departmental PhD convenors, I am available for help and guidance.
+Please email me at s.knafo@sussex.ac.uk with your query or for an appointment.